-5. The Annex to the Nairobi Decision states that, consistent with the Bali Declaration, Members shall continue to provide information on export subsidies, export credit, export credit guarantees or insurance programs, international food aid and agricultural exporting state trading enterprises, within the context of an annual examination process based on the structure contained in the Annex to the Nairobi Decision.

-6. In addition, footnote 17 of the Nairobi Decision states that "Notwithstanding paragraph 4 of this Decision, developing country Members, unless they are in a position to do so at an earlier date, shall implement this Annex no later than five years following the date of adoption of this Decision".

-7. Based on these elements, the Chairperson of the Committee on Agriculture circulated on 20 January 2016 a questionnaire in accordance with the terms of the Annex of the Nairobi Decision, in preparation for the annual examination process referred to in this Annex.

-8. The third annual dedicated discussion took place at the 7 June 2016 regular meeting of the Committee on Agriculture, based on the Secretariat's background document G/AG/W/125/Rev.4 and its four addenda which constitute an integral part of it, circulated on 11 May 2016.

-9. To conclude this third annual examination process, the Secretariat circulated an updated version (document G/AG/W/125/Rev.5 and its four addenda) to include additional information and replies received from Members up to 1 July 2016.

-10. On 31 October 2016, the Chairperson of the Committee on Agriculture circulated a questionnaire, in accordance with the terms of the Annex of the Nairobi Decision, in preparation for the annual examination process referred to therein.
-This examination process will take place during the June 2017 regular meeting of the Committee on Agriculture.

-11. Consistent with previous practice under the Bali Declaration, the present document and its four addenda update document G/AG/W/125/Rev.5, with the addition of replies to the questionnaire circulated on 31 October 2016, as well as relevant information from Table ES:1 and ES:3 notifications, and notifications to the Working Party on State Trading Enterprises received by the Secretariat up to 5 May 2017.

-12. The following Members replied to the questionnaire circulated on 31 October: Argentina; Australia; Canada; Chile; Colombia; Ecuador; the European Union; Fiji; Honduras; Hong Kong, China; Iceland; Israel; Japan; Liechtenstein; Macao, China; Malaysia; Mauritius; New Zealand; Norway; Panama; Peru; Philippines; the Russian Federation; Seychelles; Singapore; Switzerland; Chinese Taipei; Thailand; Trinidad and Tobago; Turkey; Ukraine; the United States and Uruguay.
+- "4.
+The Committee on Agriculture shall monitor the implementation of this Decision by Members in accordance with existing notification requirements under the Agreement on Agriculture, as complemented by the provisions set out in the Annex to this Decision." - 5.
+The Annex to the Nairobi Decision states that, consistent with the Bali Declaration, Members shall continue to provide information on export subsidies, export credit, export credit guarantees or insurance programs, international food aid and agricultural exporting state trading enterprises, within the context of an annual examination process based on the structure of the Annex. - 6.
+In addition, footnote 17 to the Decision states that "Notwithstanding paragraph 4 of this Decision, developing country Members, unless they are in a position to do so at an earlier date, shall implement this Annex no later than five years following the date of adoption of this Decision". - 7.
+The first and second post-Nairobi annual dedicated discussions took place respectively on 7 June 2016 and 7 June 2017 at the regular meetings of the Committee on Agriculture.
+6 - 8.
+These dedicated discussions were based on a background document by the Secretariat7, which compiled information from Members' relevant notifications along with responses to an export competition questionnaire circulated by the Chairperson of the Committee on Agriculture.8 - 9.
+On 16 November 2017, the Chairperson of the Committee on Agriculture circulated a questionnaire, in accordance with the terms of the Annex of the Nairobi Decision, in preparation for the annual examination process referred to therein. - 10.
+The third post-Nairobi annual dedicated discussion took place at the 11-12 June 2018 regular meeting of the Committee on Agriculture 9 , based on the Secretariat's background document G/AG/W/125/Rev.8 and its four addenda which constitute an integral part of it, circulated on 24 April 2018. - 11.
+The present document and its four addenda update document G/AG/W/125/Rev.8, with the addition of replies to the questionnaire circulated on 16 November 2017, relevant information coming from Table ES:1 and ES:3 notifications, and notifications to the Working Party on State Trading Enterprises received by the Secretariat up to 30 June 2018. - 12.
+The following Members replied to the questionnaire circulated on 16 November 2017: Argentina; Australia; Brazil; Canada; Costa Rica; Ecuador; European Union; Guatemala; Hong Kong, China; Israel; Japan; Liechtenstein; Macao, China; Malaysia; Mauritius; Mexico; Norway; New Zealand; Panama; Peru; Philippines; Russian Federation; Singapore; Switzerland; Togo; Turkey; Ukraine; the United States and Uruguay.

+$^{^6}$ See summary reports issued as document G/AG/R/75 and document G/AG/R/78 as modified by document G/AG/R/78/Corr.1

+$^{^7}$ Documents G/AG/W/125/Rev.4, G/AG/W/125/Rev.5, G/AG/W/125/Rev.6 and G/AG/W/125/Rev.7 and their addenda.
+The documents were updated after the meetings to include additional information from Members.

+$^{^{8}}$ The questionnaires circulated respectively on 20 January 2016 and 31 October 2016 reflected the elements contained in the Annex to the Nairobi Decision.

+$^{^9}$ See summary report issued as document G/AG/R/85 and responses to points raised by Members during the dedicated discussion in document G/AG/W/166.

+13. The following chart summarizes the record of replies to the questionnaire since 2014.